mattkjames7/Arase/README.md

 data = Arase.MGF.ReadMGF(Date)
 ```

 This returns a `numpy.recarray` object which contains the time-series data.
+The `Date` argument may be a single date, a list of dates or a 2 element `list` of dates defining the start and end date to load.

 ### Particle Omni-directional Spectra